Assignments: hw.mathorama.com Website: www.mathorama.com Khan Academy: TBA Location and Class Codes:

 Some activities are designed for developing concepts and understanding, while others focus on improving the way in which you communicate your mathematical knowledge.

 To help motivate you to prepare for class, practically every class will have a quiz, a homework quiz, or a test.
 You are expected to prepare for these examinations by making sure you understand the assigned exercises.
-Test dates are found on the homework assignment sheet, as well in the PortalsPlus calendar.
+Test dates are found on the homework assignment sheet, as well in the new SFHS Portal.
 The TI-84, TI-84 Plus, TI-84 Plus Silver Edition are ideal for use on the AP Exam Exam (and is the reason that one of them is required for the course).
 Calculators with a "CAS" feature are not permitted on quizzes and tests.
+If your TI calculator is lost, I will permit the use of a Casio fx-CG50 since has a similar capability and is much cheaper.

-The pace and rigor of the class is such that any time distracted by the iPad will significantly impact a students' progress in a negative way.
-To help focus your attention, please double-click the home button and quit all communication and entertainment apps before class begins.
+To help focus your attention, please quit all communication and entertainment apps before class begins.
 Students will be expected to monitor their behavior with the iPads with little direction from the instructor.
-Any time or attention diverted by technology will result in a decreasing chance of a successful performance in this class, and will lower your classroom assessment.

-If you are absent for any quizzes, there are no make-ups, but you will not be penalized.
-You should ask me for a copy of any missed quizzes and solve the problems on your own to make sure you understand the material being asked.
+If you miss a quiz you cannot gain any points for it.
+If you are absent for any quizzes, there are no make-ups, but you will be exempt from taking it if it is an excused absence.
+If the absence is unexcused, you will receive 0 points for any assignments due that day.
+Ask me or a fellow student for a copy of any missed quizzes, and solve the problems on your own to make sure you understand the material.
+Quiz questions are often modified to become test questions.